 - NAICS Code Lookup – Search for NAICS codes by keyword.

-- Federal Facility
+- Federal Facility (Industrial Stormwater Only)

 - When "YES" is selected, your search results will be limited to federal facilities identified in multiple EPA national databases (ICIS-Air, ICIS-NPDES, RCRAInfo, ICIS FE&C, and TRI).
 These data are comprised of a mixture of state- and EPA-entered data and facility-reported and have not received the level of data quality review that the FRS data has.
 When "NO" is selected, your search results will exclude any federal facilities.
 "ANY" is the default and will not restrict search results.